teamkeel/keel/README.md

 $ npm install --global keel
 ```

-If the CLI has installed correctly, then `keel --version` will output the latest version number:
+If the CLI has installed correctly, the following command will respond with the current version number:

 ```bash
 $ keel --version